Nelly Korda: 2021: Breakout year: four wins, first major win, Olympic gold, #1 world ranking

-2022: Blood clot, loss of world #1 ranking, re-gains #1 world ranking
+2022: Blood clot, battle for the #1 world ranking

 On January 3, 2022, Korda surpassed the record for the most consecutive weeks as world number one by an American, which had been held by Lewis who was number one for 21 straight weeks.
 Three weeks later at the Gainbridge LPGA at Boca Rio, she tied for 20th place and lost the number one spot after 29 consecutive weeks at the top.
 In March, she announced that she had a blood clot in her arm, so she would not compete in the Chevron Championship, the year's first major.
-Following surgery, Korda returned to play at the U.S. Women's Open in June, where she finished T8th.
+Following surgery, Korda returned to play at the U.S. Women's Open in June, where she finished tied-8th.
 Later in the month, at the Meijer LPGA Classic, she reached a three-way playoff but missed out on the title to Jennifer Kupcho, with Korda being eliminated from the playoff after the first extra-hole.
-She also recorded a T8th place finish at the Evian Championship in July, and she finished in a tie for second position at the Canadian Women's Open in August.
+She also recorded a tied-8th place finish at the Evian Championship in July, and she finished in a tie for second position at the Canadian Women's Open in August.
 That same month, Korda cliched victory in the Aramco Team Series event in Sotogrande.
 She finished three shots clear of a group of players tied for second place which included her sister Jessica.

 In November, Korda successfully defended her title at the Pelican Women's Championship, her first victory of the year, and she subsequently returned to the top of the world rankings.
 She did not hold the position for long as Lydia Ko regained the number one spot two weeks later.
 Later that month, at the CME Group Tour Championship, Korda finished in a tie for tenth place, her eighth top-10 finish on the LPGA Tour for the year.